-The City charges "Storm Water" Fees in support of the System.
-The current storm water fee structure and rates became effective on October 1, 2010.
-The current residential fee structure is described in "Table 1 - Residential Monthly Storm Water Drainage Fee Rates".
+The City charges "Stormwater" Fees in support of the System.
+The current stormwater fee structure and rates became effective on November 1, 2014.
+The current residential fee structure is described in the "Residential Monthly Drainage Utility Fee Rates" table.
 Commercial property owners are charged based on an impervious area calculation shown.
-A storm water fee is added to each monthly utility bill.
-The City has the authority to impose storm water fees by ordinance without limitation.
+A stormwater fee is added to each monthly utility bill.
+The City has the authority to impose stormwater fees by ordinance without limitation.